 Amount |

-If deemed necessary by the Audit & Supervisory Board in cases such as where an accounting auditor has difficulty in the execution of their duties, the Audit & Supervisory Board shall determine the content of a proposition regarding the dismissal or non-reappointment of the accounting auditor to be submitted to the General Meeting of Shareholders.
-If circumstances involving an accounting auditor are deemed to fall under any of the items of Article 340, Paragraph 1, of the Companies Act, the accounting auditor shall be dismissed subject to unanimous approval by the Audit & Supervisory Board.
-In any such case, an Audit & Supervisory Board member designated by the Audit & Supervisory Board shall report the dismissal of the accounting auditor and the grounds for dismissal at the first General Meeting of Shareholders to be convened after the dismissal.
+If deemed necessary by the Audit Committee in cases such as where an accounting auditor has difficulty in the execution of their duties, the Audit Committee shall determine the content of a proposition regarding the dismissal or non-reappointment of the accounting auditor to be submitted to the General Meeting of Shareholders.
+If circumstances involving an accounting auditor are deemed to fall under any of the items of Article 340, Paragraph 1, of the Companies Act, the accounting auditor shall be dismissed subject to unanimous approval by the Audit Committee.
+In any such case, Members of the Audit Committee appointed by the Audit Committee shall report on the dismissal of the Accounting Auditor and the grounds for dismissal at the first General Meeting of Shareholders to be convened after the dismissal.

 Field |